DIGOARTHUR/github-automated-repos/README_PT.md

 </div>

-## 5. Choose the repositories and fill in the Topics field with the keyword you determined.
+## 5. Escolha os repositórios e preencha o campo Topics com a palavra chave escolhida por você.
+Choose the repositories and fill in the Topics field with the keyword you determined.

 ![image](https://github.com/DIGOARTHUR/github-automated-repos/assets/59892368/9a0a0aaf-02e8-4a7f-8390-6e7fb4a3ea53)